Ritual purification: Christianity

-In Reformed Christianity, ritual purity is achieved through the Confession of Sins, and Assurance of Forgiveness, and Sanctification.
+In Reformed Christianity, ritual purity is achieved through the Confession of Sins, Assurance of Forgiveness, and Sanctification.
 Through the power of the Holy Spirit, believers offer their whole being and labor as a 'living sacrifice'; and cleanliness becomes a way of life (See Romans 12:1, and John 13:5-10 (the Washing of the Feet)).
 Prior to praying the canonical hours at seven fixed prayer times, Oriental Orthodox Christians wash their hands, face and feet (cf. Agpeya, Shehimo).

 The use of water in many Christian countries is due in part to the Biblical toilet etiquette which encourages washing after all instances of defecation.
 The bidet is common in predominantly Catholic countries where water is considered essential for anal cleansing, and in some traditionally Orthodox and Lutheran countries such as Greece and Finland respectively, where bidet showers are common.

 Hinduism

 Various traditions within Hinduism follow different standards of ritual purity and purification.
-Within each tradition the more orthodox groups follow stricter rules, but the strictest rules are generally prescribed for brahmins, especially those engaged in the temple worship.
+Within each tradition the more orthodox groups follow stricter rules, but the strictest rules are generally prescribed for Brahmins, especially those engaged in the temple worship.

 An important part of ritual purification in Hinduism is the bathing of the entire body, particularly in rivers considered holy such as the Ganges.
 It is considered auspicious to perform this method of purification before festivals after a death, in order to maintain purity.

 Punyahavachanam is a ritual meant to purify one's self and one's home, usually performed before important occasions, like weddings.
 During the ceremony, mantras are chanted and then consecrated water is sprinkled over all of the participants and the items used.

 In the ritual known as abhisheka (Sanskrit, "sprinkling; ablution"), the deity's murti or image is ritually bathed with water, curd, milk, honey, ghee, cane sugar, rosewater, etc. Abhisheka is also a special form of puja prescribed by Agamic injunction.
 The act is also performed in the inauguration of religious and political monarchs and for other special blessings.
 The murtis of deities must not be touched without cleansing the hands, and one is not supposed to enter a temple without a bath.

-Sūtak are Hindu rules of impurity to be followed after the birth of a child (vṛddhi sūtak).
-Sūtak involves the practice of keeping socially isolated from relatives and community by abstention of mealtaking with family, engaging in customary religious activities, and leaving the home.
-A mother must practice sūtak for 10 to 30 days, depending upon her caste, while the father may become purified immediately after the birth of his child by ritual purification (ritualistic bathing).
+Sūtaka are the Hindu rules of impurity to be followed after the birth of a child (vṛddhi sūtaka).
+Sūtaka involves the practice of keeping socially isolated from relatives and community by abstention of mealtaking with family, engaging in customary religious activities, and leaving the home.
+A mother must practice sūtaka for 10 to 30 days, depending upon her varna, while the father may become purified immediately after the birth of his child by ritual purification (ritual bathing).

 There are various kinds of purificatory rituals associated with death ceremonies.
 After visiting a house where a death has recently occurred, Hindus are expected to take baths.

 Women take a head bath after completing their four-day menstrual period.